DaBrown95/TrecEval-WebApp/README.md

 Default users are bob, jill and jen.
 Passwords are respective of usernames.
 Population script add's another 500 users to the database.
+The python script we use to extract the trec_eval values, valueExtractor, is set to use the linux compiled version of the script.
+If you want to use the web app locally on a mac, chagne the trecpath line from "trec_eval_linux" to "trec_eval_macosx".
+This is because the project is set up for deployment to PythonAnywhere.

 ### Team Members - TRECies